Why do we use similarity to gauge statistical probability?

-Because we tend to rely on representativeness, we often fail to take other kinds of information into account, which can cause us to make mistakes.
-This heuristic is so pervasive that researchers attribute many other cognitive biases to it, including the conjunction fallacy and the gambler’s fallacy.
+Since we tend to rely on representativeness, we often fail to consider other types of information, causing us to make poor predictions.
+The representativeness heuristic is so pervasive that many researchers believe it is the foundation of several other biases that affect our processing, including the conjunction fallacy and the gambler's fallacy.

 Why it happens

-As with all cognitive biases and heuristics, there is one main reason we rely on representativeness so often: we have limited cognitive resources.
-Every day, we make thousands of separate decisions, and our brains are wired to do so while conserving as much energy as possible.
-This means we often rely on shortcuts to make quick judgments about the world.
-However, there is another major reason that the representativeness heuristic happens.
-It is rooted in the fundamental way that we perceive and understand people and objects.
+As with all biases, the main reason we rely on representativeness is because we have limited mental resources.
+Since we make thousands of daily decisions, our brains are wired to conserve as much energy as possible.
+This means we often rely on shortcuts to quickly judge the world around us.
+However, there is another reason behind why the representativeness heuristic happens, rooted in how we perceive people and objects.

 We draw on prototypes to make decisions

-According to one theory of categorization, known as prototype theory, people use unconscious mental statistics to figure out what the “average” member of a category looks like.
+According to one hypothesis of categorization known as prototype theory, we use unconscious mental statistics to figure out what the “average” member of a category looks like.
 When we are trying to make decisions about unfamiliar things or people, we refer to this average—the prototype—as a representative example of the entire category.
 There is some interesting evidence to support the idea that humans are somehow able to compute “average” category members like this.
-For instance, people tend to find faces more attractive the closer they are to the “average” face, as generated by a computer.5
+For instance, people tend to find faces more attractive the closer they are to the “average” face as generated by a computer.5

-Prototypes guide our guesses about probability, like in the example above about Steve and his profession.
-Our prototype for librarians is probably somebody who resembles Steve quite closely—shy, neat, and nerdy—while our prototype for farmers is probably somebody more muscular, more down-to-earth, and probably less timid.
+Prototypes guide our estimates about probability, just like in the example where we guessed Steve’s profession.
+Our prototype for librarians is probably somebody who resembles Steve quite closely—shy, neat, and nerdy—while our prototype for farmers is probably somebody more muscular, more down-to-earth, and less timid.
 Intuitively, we feel like Steve must be a librarian because we are bound to think in terms of categories and averages.

 We overestimate the importance of similarity

-The problem with the representativeness heuristic is that representativeness doesn’t actually have anything to do with probability—and yet, we put more value on it than we do on information that is relevant.
-One such type of information is prior probability or base rates: how common something is in general.
-For instance, at least in the U.S., there are many more farmers than there are librarians.
-This means that in statistical terms, it would always be incorrect to say Steve is “more likely” to be a librarian, no matter what his personality is like or how he presents himself.2
+The problem with the representativeness heuristic is that it doesn’t actually have anything to do with probability—and yet, we put more value on it than we do on relevant information.
+One such type of information is base rates: statistics revealing how common something is in the general population.
+For instance, in the United States there are many more farmers than there are librarians.
+This means that statistically speaking, it is incorrect that Steve is “more likely” to be a librarian, no matter what his personality is like or how he presents himself.2

 Sample size is another useful type of information that we often neglect.
-When we are trying to make estimates about a large population, based on data from a smaller sample, we want our sample to be as large as possible, because then we have a more complete picture.
+When estimating a large population based on a sample, we want our sample to be as large as possible to give us a more complete picture.
 But when we focus too much on representativeness, sample size can end up being crowded out.

 To illustrate this, imagine a jar filled with balls. ⅔ of the balls are one color, while ⅓ are another color.
-Sally draws 5 balls from the jar, of which 4 are red and 1 is white.
-James draws 20 balls, of which 12 are red and 8 are white.
+Sally draws five balls from the jar, of which four are red and one is white.
+James draws 20 balls, of which 12 are red and eight are white.
 Between Sally and James, who should feel more confident that the balls in the jar are ⅔ red and ⅓ white?

-Most people say Sally has better odds of being right because the proportion of red balls she drew is larger than the proportion drawn by James.
-But this is incorrect: James drew 20 balls, much greater than Sally’s 5, so he is in a better position to judge the contents of the jar.
-We are intuitively tempted to go for Sally’s 4:1 sample is because it is more representative of the ratio we’re looking for than James’ 12:8, but this leads us to an error in our judgment.
+Most people say Sally has better odds of being right because the proportion of red balls she drew is larger than the proportion James drew.
+But this is incorrect: James drew a greater sample of balls than Sally, so he is in a better position to judge the contents of the jar.
+We are tempted to go for Sally’s 4:1 sample because it is more representative of the ratio we’re looking for than James’s 12:8, but this leads us to an error in our judgment.

 Why it is important